A TIMELINE OF BRAS AND PANTIES

 Gertrude Moran known as Gorgeous Gussie plays tennis at Wimbledon with frilly panties

-Tights (called pantyhose in the USA) are introduced
+Tights (called pantyhose in the USA) are introduced by Allen Gant

-The wonderbra is invented in Canada
+The wonderbra is invented in Canada by Louise Poirier

-The modern thong is designed
+The thong is introduced in the USA

 Thongs become fashionable in Britain